abhay2002-pro/DSA/README.md

 # DSA
-This repository contains all the important codes of DSA.
+This repository contains important codes of DSA.
 Feel free to contribute.